“Your Google Adsense account has been disabled or temporarily banned”.

 Here are some of the best Google Adsense Alternatives you can try to monetize your website without using Google Adsense, and I’ll tell you how they work and why you should consider them, so let’s start:

 Infolinks is a Pay per click advertisement network that allows you to make money through your blog based on specific keywords.
 Infolinks indexes your pages and automatically add some hiperlinks in your text.
 Of course, since this isn’t a CPM program, it might take you a while to start earning a regular passive income through it, but it’s still an alternative to Adsense.
-They can pay you via Paypal and there’s an initial limit of $50.
-Infolinks is great for big websites, but if you’re barely starting keep reading.
+They can pay you via Paypal, Wire Transfer, Check Western Union, ACH and Payoneer and there’s an initial limit of $50.
+Infolinks is great for big websites and it works in English, Spanish, French and German websites.
+Start using Infolinks here.

 Kontera is a known network very similar to Infolinks.
 It’s also a text based network that adds links to your content based on specific keywords showing a doubled-underlined text and pop-up ads.
 This is also a pay-per-click program, so it depends on your CTR percentage to earn money.
 However, Kontera is definitely a better option if you have a small blog or you’re just starting your website, because it allows small sites to be added to your network. they can pay you via check or Paypal with the same $50 initial limit, and you can use it with Adsense at the same time.